 Normally, when a hen with a healthy functioning reproductive system deposits a yolk, it moves through her oviduct, creating a shell coating around it and then ejecting it from her body and into her nest.
-When a hen is an internal layer, instead of the yolk getting taken into the oviduct, it is released into her abdomen.
-A single incidence of internal laying isn't necessarily a problem, however if it occurs on a frequently on a continuing basis, all the egg material will start to accumulate inside of the hen's body.
+When a hen is an internal layer, instead of the yolk getting taken into the oviduct, it is released into her body.
+A single incidence of internal laying isn't necessarily a problem, however if it occurs on a frequently on a continuing basis, all the egg material will start to accumulate inside of the hen.
 The accumulated egg material presents two significant problems:

 - Eventually, all the rotting egg material inside of the hen's body will begin to exert pressure on her internal organs, as well as restricting her ability to breath properly.
-This is why hen's often assume a penguin-like stance, as all the built up internal pressure in her body makes her extremely uncomfortable, and often restricts her ability to breath normally.
+This is why affected hens often assume a penguin-like stance, as all the built up internal pressure in her body makes her extremely uncomfortable, and often restricts her ability to breath normally.

 - Because egg yolk material is a rich medium for bacteria to grow, it increases the hen's risk of infection, leading to a life threatening condition called Egg yolk peritonitis.